-spreadsheet applications.
-This course is designed to give each student the basic tools in 10-key.
-Much of the student's success is up to the individual as the software
+This course is designed to give the student a basic each student the basic tools in 10-key.
+Much of the student's success is up to the individual as the software must be practiced.
+PREREQUISITE: BT160.
+(OSP)

 BT210 Web Page Design I